The Best MLK Day Mattress Sales of 2024

 Hybrid mattresses take the idea of a spring core from classic innerspring beds and combine it with the newer idea of thick foam comfort layers.
 The result is more responsive than a memory foam mattress but more pressure-relieving than a traditional innerspring bed.

 Hybrid mattresses are the pinnacle of comfort for many sleepers.
-However, they do have the drawback of generally losing support faster than a foam bed of equal quality, simply due to how their pocketed coils eventually wear out.
+However, they do have the drawback of generally losing adequate support faster than a foam bed of equal quality, simply due to how their pocketed coils eventually wear out.
 A hybrid mattress also isn’t the most inexpensive type of bed, though many consider its comfort worth the cost.

 Understanding Mattress Firmness Levels